sigscale/ocs/README.md

 The PWD method authenticates using only a username and a password.
 This method addresses the problem of password-based authenticated key exchange using a (possibly weak) password for authentication to derive an authenticated and cryptographically strong shared secret.
-The implmntation in OCS uses Elliptic Curve Cryptography (ECC).
+The implementation in OCS uses Elliptic Curve Cryptography (ECC).

 #### [EAP-TTLS](https://tools.ietf.org/html/rfc5281)